 “My knees and low-back hurt when I play tennis.
 The coach says this is what happens you get older.”

 “I am overweight and I read that I can expect to add 1-2 pounds a year and 15 years later I will be 30 pounds heavier.”

-“I used to run but at my age running is not recommended.”
+“I am 29 years old, I used to run but at my doctor advised me that running is not recommended for my age.”